 - Pack mixture down into a 1½ quart glass or stainless steel container.
 Use your fist, a wooden dowel, or a potato masher to pack veggies tightly.

-- Roll up several cabbage leaves into a tight “log” and place them on top to fill the remaining 2 inch space.
-Clamp jar closed or screw on air tight lid.
+- Roll up several cabbage leaves into a tight “log” and place them on top to fill the remaining two-inch space.
+Clamp jar closed or screw on air-tight lid.

 To use Body Ecology’s Culture Starter:

-- Dissolve one or two packages of Culture Starter in 1½ cup warm (90°) water.
+- Dissolve one or two packages of Culture Starter in 1½ cup warm (90-degree) water.
 Add some form of sugar to feed the starter (try Rapadura, Sucanat, honey, Agave, or EcoBloom).

-To learn more about feeding healthy microflora with prebiotics, read: How to Make Your Gut Most Inviting to Healthy Probiotics
+To learn more about feeding healthy microbes with prebiotics, read this article.